Freedom 4: The freedom to use the program effectively, efficiently and satisfactorily. A guide by Jan-Christoph Borchardt.

 I was actually very hesitant to include this since I highly value privacy.
 I kept it since results are anonymized and aggregated.

 This can help prioritize feature development and fixes.
-In a heatmap test with the public ownCloud demo it was apparent that the search box was not used even a single time and is thus lower in priority.
+In a heatmap test with the public Nextcloud demo it was apparent that the search box was not used even a single time and is thus lower in priority – or not properly findable.

 An advantage of free software development is the agile communication.
 You are able to report your results fast, without needing to compile a report or presentation.
 You can directly speak to the developers about it and make fast iterations based on suggestions.
 This allows for lots of small tests helping to gradually improve the interface.